Updated: Feb 19

 What must we do?

 Create our own beauty standard.
 Promote it.
-Flaunt it!
 Own it!

 For example, since redheads are promoted as the beauty standard in our culture (and those with all light features), many of them internalize this superiority complex.
 And who wouldn’t?
 I certainly would if I were being promoted as the beauty standard in my culture.
 Wouldn’t you?
 Of course you would.
 Anybody would.
 Let’s just be honest, it’s human nature.
 And what do they do?
 We see them write endless blogs/books/songs, make movies, and dedicate entire magazines, marches, festivals, and days to celebrating their beauty type.
 So why don’t we do the same thing for us?
 Because we’ve been conditioned to believe that we must fit into this mold in order to be valued.